-For a long time, I planned to build a Christmas tree watering system as I always forget to water the Christmas tree on time.
+For a long time, I have been planning to create a Christmas tree watering system because I consistently forget to water the Christmas tree on schedule.

 Devices